 R = ρl / A

-ρ (Greek letter "rho") is a constant known as the resistivity as is a measure of how good the material at conducting electricity.
+ρ (Greek letter "rho") is a constant known as the resistivity and is a measure of how good the material is at conducting electricity.
 The lower the resistivity of a material, the lower will be the resistance of the conductor.

 Copper has the lowest resistivity of most common materials and this is why it is widely used in the manufacture of cables.
 Silver has a lower resistivity than copper, but it is much more expensive.
 Aluminium is generally used for overhead cables and although it has a higher resistivity than copper, it is lighter.
 Gold has a resistivity about 1.5 times that of copper, however it is unreactive and doesn't oxidize (tarnish).
 A tarnish coating on a conductor increases contact resistance, so this is why gold is often used as a coating on audio / video connectors.
 Gold is also used for the miniature connecting wires in integrated circuits.